Thoracic Facet (z-joint) Injection

 Before the procedure:

-You must have your usual pain (greater than 4 on a pain scale of 0-10) prior to the MBB to determine if the block stops your pain.
+You should have your usual pain (greater than 4 on a pain scale of 0-10) prior to the facet injection to determine if the injection stops your pain.
 Do not take your pain medication that day if it will make your pain less than 4 out of 10.
-Prior to the block, a record of your pain severity and location will be made.
+Prior to the procedure, a record of your pain severity and location will be made.
 Rarely is sedation required.

 During the procedure:

 You will be placed onto a special table for the procedure.
-After cleansing the skin, a small needle will be directed precisely to the target nerve branch.
-Contrast dye followed by numbing medication-also called local anesthetic- is injected to ensure the target nerve is successfully blocked.
-Two or more injections will be done as determined prior to the procedure.
+After cleansing the skin, a small needle will be directed precisely to the target joint.
+Contrast dye is injected to ensure the medication is going to the target joint or nerve.
+Then, local anesthetic (“numbing medication”) and/or steroid.
+One or more injections will be done as determined prior to the procedure.
 There is generally a brief duration of minimal discomfort during the procedure.
 If you become lightheaded during the procedure, let your physician know.

 After the procedure: